yrocsti/Count-Down-Timer/README.md

 ### YY-MM-WW-DD-HH-MM-SS

 Change the output as see fit.
+Will Update readme if need be.
+Self explanatory vanilla JavaScript.